dimzachar/mlops-zoomcamp/notes/Week_5/dummy_monitoring.md

 ## Step 7: Access Data from Grafana

 Now, let's go to Grafana and see whether we are able to access those data from Grafana.
 If we configured our Grafana and PostgreSQL correctly, we should be able to create a new dashboard.
 Here, we can see the example of a panel which is auto-generated, but we need to choose our data source which is PostgreSQL.
 We can select value for example, let's select value one and we can see the preview of our plot.
 We can change the last six hours to last five minutes so we can observe more of our data.
 Maybe add some description or change the panel name.
 Let's just create that, it's our dummy metric.
 Here, we can see our panel.
 It looks pretty nicely in Grafana.
 We can customize our own dashboard.
 We can add more panels here.
 For example, let's now select value 3 and call it Dummy Value 3.
 Maybe we want to change the color here.
-Violet for example.
 And here is our practical straightforward dashboard.

+![dummy_dashboard](https://github.com/dimzachar/mlops-zoomcamp/blob/master/notes/Week_5/Images/dummy_dashboard.png)

 So basically now we are sure that we correctly created all the configuration files so we can actually access our database, load data here, and build some dashboard from Grafana.

-![dummy_dashboard](https://github.com/dimzachar/mlops-zoomcamp/blob/master/notes/Week_5/Images/dummy_dashboard.png)

 [Previous](baseline.md) | [Next](data_quality.md)